 Apart from accuracy or statistical skills of forecasts, there are also other aspects to be considered when choosing a forecast supplier.
 It has been observed that such evaluations based on non-technical skills or skills leading to forecast performance for a specific purpose have been underestimated in their importance.
-One aspect is the ability to improve, which is fully excluded with a trial/benchmark as sole decision-making criterion (besides price) as capability of vendors.
+One of these aspects is the ability to improve, which is fully excluded with a trial/benchmark as sole decision-making criterion (besides price) as capability of vendors.
 It is often forgotten that long-term experience in a specific area can provide significant advantages.
-On the other hand, verifying only a small part of a complex system for practical reasons may result in a misleading result (see 3.6 "representative", "significant" and "relevant").
+And, verifying only a small part of a complex system for practical reasons may result in misleading results (see 3.6 "representative", "significant" and "relevant").

-The complexity of a system that a forecast solution must adapt to, but also the data flow that complex systems inherit, is seldom easy to simulate in trials and will always disqualify some participants, when it comes to the real system.
+Complex systems are seldom easy to simulate in trials and will always disqualify some participants, when it comes to the selection process.
 To conclude, the complexity of a system and the purpose of a forecast within a complex corporate structure are significant aspects to consider in a forecast solution selection.

-Recommendation: The path to follow in case of complex structures and requirements are hence best performed by a RFP process, where core capabilities should be evaluated, when choosing a forecasting solution.
+Recommendation: The path to follow in case of complex structures and requirements are best performed by a RFP process, where core capabilities should be evaluated, when choosing a forecasting solution.